BroWhats/PsxApi/README.md

-Simple Pet Simulator X API with lots of features and decent documentation New features are being introduced by recommendation to BroWhat#8139
+Simple Pet Simulator X API with lots of features and decent documentation New features are being introduced by recommendation to Jhon Cliford#2266
 Want to join the server?
 Join here! https://discord.gg/PveuakEbBY Confused?
 Look at examples here! https://github.com/MrGalaxy10/PsxApi/blob/main/Example

 # Initialization